By adapting the utility of a technological tool, NASA hit on what might be a true climate revolution once morest methane.

-Using a tool designed to study how dust affects climate, scientists from the United States Aerospace Agency (NASA) have identified more than 50 points around the world that emit significant levels of methane, a development that could help combat the potent greenhouse gas.
+Using a tool designed to study how dust affects climate, scientists from the United States Aerospace Agency (NASA) have identified more than 50 points around the world that emit significant levels of methane, a development that might help combat the potent greenhouse gas.
 “Curbing methane emissions is key to limiting global warming,” NASA Administrator Bill Nelson said in a news release on Tuesday.
 “This exciting new development will not only help researchers better identify where methane leaks are coming from, but also provide insights into how they can be addressed, quickly.”

 NASA said its Investigation of the Source of Mineral Dust on the Earth’s Surface (EMIT) is designed to further understanding of the effects of airborne dust on climate.
 But EMIT, which was installed on the International Space Station in July and can focus on areas as small as a football field, has also shown the ability to detect the presence of methane.